Generic Name: Ibuprofen Injection (PDA) (eye byoo PROE fen)

 - Long stops between breaths.

 - This medicine may irritate the vein.
-It may burn the skin if the drug leaks from the vein when it is given.
+If the drug leaks from the vein, it may also cause irritation around that area.
 Tell your child's nurse if your child has any redness, burning, pain, swelling, or leaking of fluid where the drug is going into your child's body.

 What are some other side effects of NeoProfen?